uccser/cs-field-guide/text/en/chapters/complexity-tractability.md

 If you've studied algorithms, you will have learnt that some sorting algorithms, such as mergesort and quicksort, are inherently faster than other algorithms, such as insertion sort, selection sort, or bubble sort.
 It’s obviously better to use the faster ones.
 The first two have a complexity of {math}nlog(n){math end} time (that is, the number of steps that they take is roughly proportional to {math}nlog(n){math end}), whereas the last three have complexity of {math}n^2{math end}.
 Generally the consequence of using the wrong sorting algorithm will be that a user has to wait many minutes (or perhaps hours) rather than a few seconds or minutes.

 Here we're going to consider another possible sorting algorithm, called *permutation sort*.
-Permutation sort says “Let’s list all the possible orderings (“permutations”) of the values to be sorted, and check each one to see if it is sorted, until the sorted order is found”.
+Permutation sort says "Let’s list all the possible orderings ("permutations") of the values to be sorted, and check each one to see if it is sorted, until the sorted order is found".
 This algorithm is straightforward to describe, but is it any good?

 {panel type="teacher-note" summary="Permutation sort isn't any use in practice!"}